Science communication is in trouble

 Good science and strong propositions should never hide behind dense, hard-to-penetrate language.
 We’ll bring your message out into the light, into the open for all to see, so that everyone can understand your value.

-Julian Stubbs, Co-Founder & CEO of UP THERE, EVERYWHERE
+Julian Stubbs, Co-Founder & Chairman of UP THERE, EVERYWHERE

 UP has experts from every area of the genomics spectrum.
 Our skills in marketing are combined with excellence in creativity to get people to notice and remember you.